Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 I got this little guy as a stocking stuffer the Christmas before last, and it’s still one of my favorite gifts to date.
 It’s a waterproof Bluetooth speaker with a suction back that you can stick virtually anywhere in your shower, where it will live forever if you so desire.
 More than a year’s worth of shower steam has seemingly had little negative impact on the sound quality, the battery holds a surprisingly long charge, and I’ve never had any issue with its secureness to any surface.
 I generally listen to music more often than not in the shower, but it’s recently been suggested to me that I listen to a podcast during a bath instead, which sounds — dare I say — nice?

 I’d read that if you’re new to incorporating CBD into your bathtime routine you should start with a 25-50 milligram bath bomb.
-So naturally I went ahead and ordered a 100 mg bath bomb — I don’t have time to waste.
-Now, I obviously cannot speak to the difference between the two, but I was left feeling sufficiently relaxed post soak and certainly not overly so.
-I went with the aptly named “Relax” and “Rejuvenate,” or lavender and eucalyptus, respectively.
-The scent was subtle, but soothing and there was no purple residue in my tub following the bath — a common occurrence where bath bombs are involved, I’m told.
+So naturally, I went ahead and ordered a 100 mg bath bomb — I don’t have time to waste.
+Now, I obviously cannot speak to the difference between the two, but I was left feeling sufficiently relaxed post-soak and certainly not overly so.

 Everyone already knows that a burning candle is imperative to the quintessential bath experience.
-For me, the lighting of candles is effectively a one way ticket to Cozytown, and despite my love of showers, they admittedly don’t allow me to enjoy this simple luxury in the same way that a bath does.
+For me, the lighting of candles is effectively a one-way ticket to Cozytown, and despite my love of showers, they admittedly don’t allow me to enjoy this simple luxury in the same way that a bath does.
 Candles scents — much like fragrance — are a deeply personal preference so I’d implore you to go with whatever feels right for you, but this particular Boy Smells best-seller is an elegant treat for your olfactory senses as it’s an elevated and complex scent.
 More specifically, though, it’s ideal for those who enjoy a warm, woodsy aroma that isn’t overpowering.

-If you’re looking for something specifically to help remedy muscle soreness and tension, I’d recommend stirring some of these Sacred Ritual bath salts into your bath water.
-Created with “overworked” muscles in mind, these salts are a mixture of activated charcoal-infused black lava salt and red alaea salt, and they aim to reduce inflammation and stimulate circulation.
-They can also — like all other bath salts — double as exfoliants.
-The peppermint and lemongrass scent is really nice, though if you’re taking the bath salt route, I’d hold off on the bath bomb in order to get the full effect.
+If you’re looking for something specific to help remedy muscle soreness and tension, I’d recommend stirring some of these these bath salts, which use the soothing, calming properties of CBD and other ingredients, like mineral-rich Epsom salts and organically-grown kava, to melt body tension away.
+If you’re taking the bath salt route, I’d hold off on the bath bomb in order to get the full effect.
 You might get a little black residue around your drain post-bath, so just be sure to give it a little rinse after your departure.